xayanide/rbxmoduleloader/README.md

 `isShared` (optional)
   - `Type`: boolean?
   - `Default`: true
-  - `Description`: Determines if the loaded modules should be stored in the shared table (accessible globally) or in an isolated container (child of rbxmoduleloader "ModuleContainer").
+  - `Description`: Determines if the loaded modules should be stored in the `shared` dictionary table (accessible globally) or in an isolated local dictionary table (child of `rbxmoduleloader` which is "`ModuleContainer`").
 When `isShared` is true, the modules are stored in the global shared table, meaning they can be accessed anywhere in the game depending on the runtime context.

 **Example Usage:**